NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The Nemo Tensor Alll-Season ten on the Idaho Wilderness Trail

-We used the Nemo Tensor All-Season for thru-hikes all summer in shelters that lack a bathtub floor, like the Gossamer Gear Whisper shown here.
+We used the Nemo Tensor All-Season for thru-hikes all summer in tarps that lack a bathtub floor, like the Gossamer Gear Whisper shown here.
 We used it as a pad and as the frame on our frameless pack on rough trails including the Idaho Wilderness Trail (which is where this photo was taken).

 The NEMO Tensor All-Season uses a 20D nylon on the top of the pad and a 40D nylon on the bottom.
 The 40D on the bottom is an improvement on previous models of the NEMO Tensor and is one of the more durable options out there.
 Not all fabrics are the same, but to give a comparison, the NeoAir XLite uses 30D rip HT nylon on the top and bottom.

-We haven't had any issues with durability on the Tensor All-Season of Tensor Extreme.
 As with all inflatable sleeping pads, we utilize a set of practices to reduce the chances of creating a hole or tear.

 I only inflate my pad inside my tents or while holding it suspended in the air.
 We also try to change into sleep clothes to protect our pad from spiky thorns that found their way into our hiking clothes.